Yichieh0/OFDM_HLS_Implementation/direct_connection/vitis_hls_project/README.md

+##。Information
+The FFT and rand function is included by the HLS library.

 ## 。Build Setup
 This folder contains all the necessary source codes and the script for a vitis_hls project.
 The vitis_hls project could be built automatically by command `make run CSIM=1 CSYNTH=1 COSIM=1` under this folder.